papykabukanyi/hellobluelender/.history/docs/admin-permissions_20250618174855.md

 ### Super Admin

 - The super admin is automatically synced with the SMTP email configuration (`SMTP_USER` env variable)
-- Always has the fixed password `admin123` (should be changed after first login for security)
+- Has the default password `admin123` (should be changed after first login)
-- Has full access to all parts of the system (all permissions enabled)
+- Has full access to all parts of the system
-- Cannot be deleted or have permissions revoked through the admin UI or API
+- Cannot be deleted or have permissions revoked
-- Always receives all application submissions automatically as the first recipient
+- Always receives all application submissions automatically
-- If the SMTP configuration changes, the super admin account is automatically updated
-- Previous super admin accounts are removed when the SMTP email changes to prevent confusion

 ### Sub-Admins

-- Created by the super admin or admins with `manageAdmins` permission
+- Created by the main admin or admins with `manageAdmins` permission
-- Can be given customized permissions based on their role
+- Can be given customized permissions
 - By default, only have `viewApplications` permission
-- Cannot delete the super admin or modify their own permissions
+- Cannot delete the main admin or modify their own permissions

 ## Implementation Details